May 31, 2019

 Leaving a job before things really get going is becoming increasingly normal, especially for younger workers: Jobvite’s oft-cited annual “Job Seeker Nation” survey reports that 34% of them have, at some point in their young careers, left a job in the first 90 days.

 So, why is this happening?
 We asked our Pros to share what they see in their sessions with new hires who come to them as flight risks.
-Within this group, the top three session topics are: performance and role (33%), working relationships (28%), and general stress (10%).
+Within this group, the top three session themes were: performance and role (33%), working relationships (28%), and general stress (10%).

 Let’s break down the top themes in each of these categories, and how your company can prevent turnover related to these issues.